johnlajoie/NOFC/NOFC/README.md

 ### Step 3b: Ceiling Mode

-In order to use ceiling mode (with the Nolo base station mounted on the ceiling), copy the file com_osvr_Nolo.dll over the file of the same name in the 'OSVR-Core\bin\osvr-plugins-0' folder in your HDK Software Suite directory.
-If you will be uning the Nolo base station normally, skip this step.
+In order to use ceiling mode (with the Nolo base station mounted on the ceiling), copy the file 'NOFC/CeilingMode/com_osvr_Nolo.dll' over the file of the same name in the 'OSVR-Core\bin\osvr-plugins-0' folder in your HDK Software Suite directory.
+If you will be using the Nolo base station normally (horizontal mode), skip this step.

 ### Step 4: Choose a server configuration